sbresin/MavensMate-Atom/README.md

 ### Installation

-#### Prerequisites
+#### `node-keytar` Dependency (optional)

-MavensMate for Atom uses a node module called `node-keytar`, from the developers of Atom, to securely access the keychain.
+MavensMate for Atom includes an optional dependency, `node-keytar`, from the developers of Atom. `node-keytar` enables MavensMate to securely access the system keychain.
 The prerequisite for installing `node-keytar` varies by platform:

 ##### OSX